ktojala/zzz/User_guideline.md

 should display your account information in JSON format, if you use your personal access token.

-5. If you have played a single game as yourself and now want to try playing as a bot, as you will do with the chess bot app, you will have to DELETE your token at https://lichess.org/account/oauth/token and also close your account.
-You need to repeat steps 2 and 3.
-You need to register with a different username.
-Then create a new access token like in step 4, but this time select at least the ‘Play as a bot’ option.
+5. If you have played even a single game as yourself and now want to try playing as a bot, as you will do with the chess bot app, you will have to DELETE your token at https://lichess.org/account/oauth/token and also close your account.
+Then you need to repeat steps 2 and 3.
+You need to register with a new, different username.
+Then create a new access token like in step 4, but this time select (at least) the ‘Play as a bot’ option.
 You will receive a confirmation email.
 After your confirmation, you will receive your token and find it at https://lichess.org/account/oauth/token.

 6. Now you can try the Tiralabra chess bot.
 The first step is to replace <INSERT TOKEN HERE> in the App.java file with your personal API access token.

 7. One possible way to try the bot: after login, select “PLAY WITH THE COMPUTER” at https://lichess.org/.
 At command line, type ./gradlew build, then ./gradlew run.

 8. Your chess bot will start playig with random moves, that is, very poorly.
 Your task is now to create a better bot, a real A.I. bot!